dahall/Vanara/PInvoke/Shared/AssemblyReport.md

 Lib | Holds string values for all used external API libraries.
 Macros | Platform invokable enumerated types, constants and functions from windows.h NullTermStringArrayMarshaler |
-OBJECT_TYPE_LIST | The <c>OBJECT_TYPE_LIST</c> structure identifies an object type element in a hierarchy of object types.
-The AccessCheckByType functions use an array of <c>OBJECT_TYPE_LIST</c> structures to define a hierarchy of an object and its subobjects, such as property sets and properties.
 OverlappedAsync | Helper methods to work with asynchronous methods using `NativeOverlapped`.
 OverlappedAsyncResult | Holds all pertinent information for handling results and errors in an overlapped set of method calls.
 PInvokeClientExtensions | Extension methods for `PInvokeClient`.